mkandziora/plantastic/blog.md

 ---
 layout: page
-title: Research Projects
+title: Life as a Postdoc
-permalink: /research/
+permalink: /blog/
 ---

 <ul>

-  {% for post in site.categories.projects %}
+  {% for post in site.categories.blog %}
     <li>
       <a href="{{ post.url | relative_url }}">{{ post.title }}</a>
     </li>